-- children across the world are asked for their views before the day (link to our website). - · Child advisors plan the DGD. - · Children take part in the discussions on the day itself. - There will be child-friendly versions of any reports and information.
+- · Children across the world are asked for their views before the day. - · Child advisors plan the DGD. - Children take part in the discussions on the day itself. - There will be child-friendly versions of all reports and information.

 What will happen at the day of discussion?